forestgrape/coronavirus/index.md

 <p id='section-habitat'>-----</p>

 ## Habitat
 As discussed in [life cycle constraints](#tropism) there are many conditions for a virus to replicate.
-Since evolution and adaption are the same for viruses, a virus strain is best adapted to a certain environments.
+Since evolution and adaption are nearly the same for viruses, a genetic lineage of a virus is best adapted to certain environments.
 These environments are habitats:
 ><span id='habitat'> A *Habitat* of a virus are collections of [cells](#infected-cell) or [entities](#infectable-entity) such as tissues, organs, organisms, or even collection of organism which are frequently infected.
 E.g. Sars-CoV-2 frequently infects alveolar type 2 epithelial cells.
 These are called a habitat as well as the surrounding organ: the human lungs. </span>

 ><span id='endemic'> A virus strain is *endemic* in a collection of organism if that collection is a habitat of the virus.</span>